-- Further collaboration with health, social care and other partners to refine ways to identify and reach those most at risk of fire - Develop our Fire Break programme to support the safety, health and personal development of identified young people - Explore opportunities to offer early intervention and positively influence children and younger people - Work with partners and local authorities to support businesses to comply with regulation, and ultimately create safer places to live, work and visit - Continue to lobby and work with developers and local authorities to increase public safety through the fitting of sprinklers where relevant
+- Further collaboration with health, social care and other partners to refine ways to identify and reach those most at risk of fire - Develop our Fire Break programme to support the safety, health and personal development of identified young people - Explore other opportunities to offer early intervention and positively influence children and younger people - Work with partners and local authorities to support businesses to comply with regulation, and ultimately create safer places to live, work and visit - Continue to influence and work with developers and local authorities to increase public safety through the fitting of sprinklers and other suppression systems where relevant

-- Continue to work with partners from the road and water safety partnerships to reduce the number of people killed or injured on our roads and waterways - Develop and embed systems to effectively evaluate our activity to keep the community safe - Bring together expertise from protection, prevention and community resilience to reduce risk to people, places and events.
+- Continue to work with partners from the road and water safety partnerships to reduce the number of people killed or injured on our roads and waterways - Develop and embed systems to effectively evaluate our activity to keep the community safe - Bring together expertise from protection, prevention and community resilience to reduce risk to people, places and events. - Continue to build long-term relationships with our diverse communities through our community engagement and positive action programmes.